Learn more about this card and find out how you can apply here.

 This card’s additional benefits include complimentary loss and damage coverage for car rentals charged in full, 24/7 emergency service (including ticket replacement and card replacement), and up to $3,000 in lost luggage reimbursement per trip for travel tickets (plane, train, and so on) charged in full.

-This card requires excellent credit.
+This card requires good to excellent credit.
 A few minor dings won’t disqualify your application, but more serious blemishes probably will.

 - Very Good Baseline Miles-Earning Rate.
-This card earns an unlimited 2 % Cash Back on every purchase, every day.
+This card earns an unlimited 2 miles per dollar spent.
 Since miles are worth $0.01 when redeemed for travel, that’s equivalent to a 2% return on spending.
-Even the Capital One® Spark® Cash Select for Business (1.5x miles) can’t match this earning rate.
+Capital One’s own Spark Miles Select for Business (1.5x miles) can’t match this earning rate.

 - No Balance Transfer Fees.
 Spark Miles for Business does not charge balance transfer fees, ever.
 If you’re a new cardholder who needs to transfer an existing high-interest balance from another business card account, this can significantly reduce the cost of doing so.